phylum-dev/documentation/docs/knowledge_base/policy_development.md

 ### Download the OPA CLI

-Follow the instructions at <https://www.openpolicyagent.org/docs/latest/#1-download-opa> to download a copy of the OPA command line tool and run `opa version` to ensure it is working.
+Follow the instructions at [www.openpolicyagent.org](https://www.openpolicyagent.org/docs/latest/#1-download-opa) to download a copy of the OPA command line tool and run `opa version` to ensure it is working.

 ### Download the policy SDK

-Download the policy SDK from <https://api.phylum.io/api/v0/data/jobs/policy/sdk.zip> and extract it.
+Download the policy SDK from [the Phylum API endpoint](https://api.phylum.io/api/v0/data/jobs/policy/sdk.zip) and extract it.

 ### Download input data